LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

         svc.add_pipeline(pl)
         app.run()

-Just simply rewrite ``<<LOCATION>>`` to whatever location you want to get weather data from and put your API key which you will get after register on https://openweathermap.org/ to ``<<YOUR PRIVATE API KEY>>`` section.
+Just simply rewrite ``<<LOCATION>>`` to whatever city you want to get weather data from and put your API key which you will get after register on https://openweathermap.org/ to ``<<YOUR PRIVATE API KEY>>`` section.

 Multiple location source
 ------------------------

-In the code above the pump simply return data from one location.
-But in our use case we need to get data from multiple location which means we need to get data from multiple API's URL.
-Now we define our specify trigger source.
+In the code above, the pump simply returns data from one location.
+But in our use case we need to get data from multiple locations, which means we need to get data from multiple API's URL.
+Next, we decide which trigger source we will use .
 ::
     class LoadSource(bspump.TriggerSource):